ncbi/CF-random_software/README.md

 # Data and code for CF-random
-The general installation and usage guidance of CF-random for predicting the alternative conformation and fold-switching proteins.<br>
+General installation and usage guidance of CF-random for predicting the alternative conformation and fold-switching proteins.<br>
-For using CF-random in Colab notebook, please use following [link](https://colab.research.google.com/drive/1LsSFe8FxJaLfNGUcE5HMgxxwGGlLfexk?usp=sharing).<br>
+To use the CF-random in Colab notebook, please use following [link](https://colab.research.google.com/drive/1LsSFe8FxJaLfNGUcE5HMgxxwGGlLfexk?usp=sharing).<br>

 # Installation
-Local CF-random uses the [localcolabfold](https://github.com/YoshitakaMo/localcolabfold) and [Foldseek](https://github.com/steineggerlab/foldseek) under linux environment.<br>
+CF-random uses the [localcolabfold](https://github.com/YoshitakaMo/localcolabfold) and [Foldseek](https://github.com/steineggerlab/foldseek) under linux environment.<br>
 For more details about localcolabfold, please visit [here.](https://github.com/YoshitakaMo/localcolabfold) <br>
 We currently not support the Windows and MacOS environment.<br>

-Installation process including localcolabfold, dependencies, and Foldseek is done with following command.
+Installation process including localcolabfold, dependencies, and Foldseek is done with following commands.
 ```
 wget https://raw.githubusercontent.com/YoshitakaMo/localcolabfold/main/install_colabbatch_linux.sh
 bash install_colabbatch_linux.sh

-** Alternatively, use a bash script in install folder
+** A bash script in install folder
 bash install_colabbatch_linux.sh
 ```
 <br>